 For a good majority of this album, SZA is fed up with men, but on this song she sounds like she’s bout to officially throw in the towel for good.
-On the other tracks on this album, SZA hints at being treated unfairly, but on this track she is pretty descriptive on why she has decided to move on from her beau.
+On the other tracks on this album, SZA hints at being treated unfairly, but on this track she finally decided to move on from her beau.
 It seems like the words are coming out fluently, and I can actually hear the disappointment in her voice from line to line….
-Matter of fact, I can see her taking breaks from the studio to have a shake your head break.
+Matter of fact, I can see her taking breaks from the studio to have a ‘shake your head’ break.

 4. DOVES IN THE WIND